Suzuki GT380 model history

 the GT380 was concidered as an old-fashioned bike from the early

-with the bike, the engine was nice and its power band was nearly
+with the bike.
+The engine was nice and its power band was nearly

 as wide as the rev range, the clutch was easily controlled and